JKang918/Computing-Accounting-Ratios-from-Yahoo-Finance/README.md

 ## **yfinance** libaray

-Although there are various professional databases including Compustate offered by S&P for accounting and finance professionals to use, but sometimes one can find they are expensive and a bit too heavy to use.
+Although there are various professional databases including Compustat for accounting and finance professionals, they can be sometimes a bit too expensive and heavy to use.

-In this case, you can easily use free libaray, **yfinance** to extract accounting data from publicly available *Yahoo Finance* website.
+In this case, you can easily use a free libaray, **yfinance** to extract accounting data from publicly available *Yahoo Finance* website.

-By extracting financial statements from Yahoo Finance, you can calculate various accounting ratios from simple PER, PBR to more complex statistics such as Ohlson O-score (1980) or Beneish M-score (1999).
+By extracting financial statements from Yahoo Finance, you can calculate various accounting ratios ranging from PER, PBR to more complex statistics such as Ohlson O-score (1980) or Beneish M-score (1999).

 In this article, I would like to share a simple way to do this and a few examples.